bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

     show(p)

-If this script is called ``foo.py`` then executing ``python foo.py`` will result in an HTML file ``output.html`` being generated with the line plot.
+This script generates an HTML file called ``output.html`` that contains a line plot.
+You can execute it with ``python foo.py``, where ``foo.py`` is the name of the script.

-These functions are often useful in interactive settings, or for creating standalone Bokeh documents to serve from (Flask, Django, etc.) web applications.
+These functions are often useful in interactive settings, or for creating standalone Bokeh documents to serve from backend web applications.

-However, Bokeh also comes with a powerful command line tool ``bokeh`` that can also be used to generate various kinds of output:
+However, Bokeh also includes a powerful command line tool that likewise lets you generate various kinds of output.

 ``bokeh html``
-    Create standalone HTML documents from any kind of Bokeh application
-    source: e.g., python scripts, app directories, JSON files, and others.
+    Create standalone HTML documents from any kind of Bokeh application source such as Python scripts, app directories, or JSON files.

 ``bokeh json``
     Generate a serialized JSON representation of a Bokeh document from any